alex347a/Obsidian/2. Semester/Mat 3/Opgaver/Ignorer de første 4 og kig på pointgivende 1/01 Opgaver.md

 \end{align*}
 $$

-13.1
-## Contour curves
-Contour curves and level curves are different things, however are both given by: $$ f(x,y)=c$$ Opgave 13.1.15
+## Opgave 13.1.15 Find and sketch the level curves $f(x,y) = c$ on the same set of coordinate axes for the given values of c.
+We refer to these level curves as a contour map
 Find and sketch the level curves $f(x,y) = c$ on the same set of coordinate axes for the given values of c.
 We refer to these level curves as a contour map

+### Contour curves
+Contour curves and level curves are different things, however are both given by: $$ f(x,y)=c$$

 $f(x,y) = xy, \quad c = -9, -4, -1, 0, 1, 4, 9$
 ![[Mat 3 01 lektier .pdf]]

-Opgave 13.1.31
+## Opgave 13.1.31 Match the level curves with the curves and equations
 Match the level curves with the curves and equations
 ![[13.1.31 Level curve.png]]
 ![[13.1.31 Surface.png]]
 ![[13.1.31 Equation.png]]
-13.2

-Opgave 13.2.9
+## Opgave 13.2.9 Find the limit
 Find the limit
 $$
 \begin{align*}